kenwals/shinrin-yoku/README.md

 ### Testing User Stories

 1. As a visitor to the site, I want to read about forest bathing and it's benefits, so that I can decide if I wish to take part.

+There is bit size pieces of information spread around the home page section and the about page section.

 2. As a visitor to the site, I want to register my details , so I can be added to an email list to receive updates.

+This can be achieved on the contact page section .

 3. As a visitor to the site, I want to view nice pictures of nature.

+Various pictures are used on each section of the site.

 4. As a visitor to the site, I want to read about locations of future forest bathing events.

+A list of locations is available on the secord card in the about page section.

 5. As the site owner , I want to promote my service and have participants for meetups.

+The site is structured to load up fast to avoid bounce from visitors , it also prompts the user to sign up their contact details if they wish the hear more.

 6. As the site owner , I want to promote the benefits of Trees and nature in our environment.

+Various facts about trees and nature are displayed in the about page section.

 ##### back to [contents](#table-of-contents)